 For those parents that don’t want to use the options above, we have some other suggestions.
 Once again please consult a doctor or dentist if you think your baby is teething, it is extremely important to receive proper medical advice.

 Organic Washcloth – Some natural remedies for your baby can include items you already have around the house like the organic baby washcloth.
 Make sure this has been washed thoroughly first.
 Then wet and place in the fridge or freezer to cool and let your baby chew.
-Once your baby has finished the teething period the washcloth can be used again in the shower.
+Once your baby has finished this period the washcloth can be used again in the shower.

 Massage – Personally I love the idea of massaging your baby’s gums when they are teething.
 Make sure your hands are washed thoroughly and gently massage the sore gums of your baby.